curl/everything-curl/cmdline/configfile.md

     curl -K cmdline.txt http://example.com

-…and in the `cmdline.txt` file (which, of course, can use any file name you please) you enter each command line per line:
+…and in the `cmdline.txt` file (which, of course, can use any filename you please) you enter each command line per line:

     # this is a comment, we ask to follow redirects